ashes999/game-development-course/README.md

 # Pre-Release
 Finally, your game is complete!
 You need to prepare it for your marketing push.

+- **Write up a project retrospective:** get (candid, if possible) feedback from everyone (all team members regardless of position/role) about the project.
+What went well?
+What didn't go so well?
+What would we do differently next time?
+-
 - [6 Simple Things You can do to Improve Your Screenshots](http://gamedevelopment.tutsplus.com/tutorials/6-simple-things-you-can-do-to-improve-your-screenshots--gamedev-14272): useful for marketing materials.